sahandset/sahandset/README.md

 - 🌱 Learning TensorFlow and PyTorch
 - 📚 Reading Algorithms to Live By: The Computer Science of Human Decisions
 - ⚡️ Following Cryptocurrencies & blockchain technologies
+- 💻 Coding for Nonprofits and CU HyperLoop Robotic TBM